Music copyright laws

 Music copyright laws are those laws that protect the copyright interest that musicians and performers have over their own, original work.

 Copyright law in the UK protects any original work automatically; there is no need to use a lawyer to register your recording or production.

 The advantage of the music copyright laws in the UK is that it is completely free to receive legal protection for your work.
-The only legal stipulation is that the work must be original, if there are elements of other compositions within the piece, it may well infringe music copyright laws, unless those elements were reproduced with permission.
+The only legal stipulation is that the work must be original.
+If there are elements of other compositions within the piece, it may well infringe music copyright laws, unless those elements were reproduced with permission.

 The copyright for the composition of original works is protected for 70 years after the date of the death of the author.
 Sound recordings will also be protected for 70 years after a ruling by the European Council back in 2011, which is due to be implemented across Europe by 2014.

 One of the main areas of interest in music copyright law concerns the illegal downloading of copyright material.
 Illegal downloading breaks music copyright laws because the distribution of the protected work has not been authorised by the work’s producer or performer.
 Illegal file sharing also denies the work’s producer a royalty, limiting their income and hindering their ability to perform new work.

 Whilst illegal file sharing could theoretically give rise to an action from an individual artist against a consumer, in reality this has never happened.
 Instead the music industry has sought to stifle illegal downloading by lobbying for new laws to require Internet Service Providers to shut down piracy websites, and to send letters to users who download content illegally.

-Last Updated on 07/01/2013
+- Last Updated on 15/11/2013